 Bottom line, when you don’t hear back after a job interview, it is because the potential employer is not ready to take the next step with you.
 The reasons for this are unlimited, so it’s not useful to spend time MSUing (making stuff up) about why.
 Instead, use these five after-the-interview tips:

 1. Assess Your Performance

 2. Keep Your Job Search Rolling

 Stay focused on your job search by tracking this performance metric.
-Continue to find and pursue new opportunities.
-That’s the best action you can take to increase your chance of landing a job.
+Continue to find and pursue new job openings.
+That’s the best action you can take to increase your chance of getting a job offer.